 READ ALSO: What is a GIA Grading Report?

 The same holds true for the difference in Color grading by various diamond-grading laboratories.
 GIA is the authoritarian while HRD and AGS match closely.
-IGI and EGL, on the other hand, tend to award grades higher than GIA.
+EGL, on the other hand, tend to award grades higher than GIA.

 It is important to note that the certificate doesn’t actually alter the value of the diamond – it simply confirms its authenticity and characteristics.
 That being said, if one laboratory says your diamond’s color is “E” and one says it is “D,” this will have an effect.
 On the other hand, jeweler’s generally tend to value GIA certificates more in their reliability.